 The Group incurred £0.3 million in depreciation and amortisation (December 2023: £0.3 million) relating to office and IT equipment and leases for its two offices in London and Malta.
 The Group does not capitalise any research or development costs.

 Interest receivable

-£0.3 million of bank interest was received on cash balances during the year (2023: £0.3 million) as the Group benefited from the interest rates and putting surplus cash on deposit.
+£0.3 million of bank interest was received on cash balances during the year (2023: £0.3 million) as the Group benefitted from putting surplus cash on deposit.